 Rate Lock Advisory

-Tuesday’s bond market has opened in positive territory despite unfavorable economic news.
-The major stock indexes are mixed with the Dow down 128 points and the Nasdaq up 53 points.
-The bond market is currently up 18/32 (4.19%), which should improve this morning’s mortgage rates by approximately .125 of a discount point.
+Wednesday’s bond market has opened in positive territory, extending yesterday’s afternoon strength.
+Stocks are posting early gains also, pushing the Dow up 64 points and the Nasdaq up 47 points.
+The bond market is currently up 3/32 (4.11%), which with Tuesday’s afternoon strength should improve this morning’s mortgage rates by approximately .125 of a discount point.

 Bonds